-4 Comparison with intermediate readings
+5 Comparison with intermediate readings

-Intuitively, the symmetric reading of (1) involves two distinct sub-pluralities: the French students, and the Italian students.
+Intuitively, the symmetric reading of (1) involves two distinct sub-pluralities: the French students and the Italian students.
 This is reminiscent of plural sentences that have been argued to have so-called "intermediate readings", in addition to collective and distributive readings.
-In (21), for example, an intermediate reading could correspond to a situation in which the boys baked one cake and the girls baked a second cake.
+In (22), for example, an intermediate reading could correspond to a situation in which the boys baked one cake and the girls baked a second cake.

-- (21) The students baked a cake. - a.
+- (22) The students baked a cake. - a.
 Collective reading: The students baked a cake all together. - b.
 Distributive reading: Each student baked a cake. - c.
 Intermediate readings: Distinct sub-pluralities of students baked a cake.

-Whether intermediate readings are genuinely available for sentences like (21) has been the subject of debate (Gillon 1987; Lasersohn 1989; Gillon 1990b; Schwarzschild 1996; Champollion 2016; Wohlmuth 2018).
-On Schwarzschild (1996)'s theory, a contextually provided cover is fed to a silent operator that attaches to the verb phrase.
+Whether intermediate readings are genuinely available for sentences like (22) has been the subject of debate (Gillon 1987; Lasersohn 1989; Gillon 1990b; Schwarzschild 1996; Champollion 2016; Wohlmuth 2018).
+On Schwarzschild's (1996) theory, a contextually provided cover is fed to a silent operator that attaches to the verb phrase.
 The sentence is then true if the original verb phrase holds of each element in the cover.
-If each element in the cover is a singleton, one gets the distributive reading.
-If not, one gets an intermediate reading.
-Crucially, the denotation of the plural noun phrase is flat, e.g. the plurality of students in (21).
+If the cover has a single element, one gets the collective reading.
+If it has more than one and each element is a singleton, one gets the distributive reading.
+Otherwise, one gets an intermediate reading.
+Crucially, the denotation of the plural noun phrase is flat, e.g., the plurality of students in (22).
 By contrast, in analyses without a role for context (Landman 1989; Lasersohn 1989), there is no way to derive an intermediate reading.